Syntax Guide

 Array<String>|String

-Specifies that the Pipeline should only be executed when the corresponding files have changed.
-It is a glob expression string or an array of strings.
+Specifies that this Pipeline will only execute when corresponding files change.
+It is a glob expression string or string array.

 Supported Events